Rogue Traders: Here Come the Drums: 2005–2006

 Rogue Traders won the 2006 MTV Australian Video Music Award for Best Dance Video for "Voodoo Child".
 In June at the APRA Music Awards of 2006, Rogue Traders won their first APRA Award, with "Way to Go!" taking out the "Most Performed Dance Work" category.
 They had twice previously been nominated in the same category, in 2003 for their single "Give in to Me" and in 2004 for "One of My Kind", which also won an ARIA award.
 Also in June 2006, Rogue Traders announced they were re-releasing Here Come the Drums, as a limited edition two-CD remix set.
 The second CD contained remixes of their hit singles and the album included new artwork.
 It was released on the same day as their fourth single, "We're Coming Home" from the album.
 The single reached number fourteen.
 That same month, Bassingthwaighte and Ash announced on Video Hits that the band were currently in the process of writing their third studio recorded album.
 By that time Davis had left the group but continued to contribute as part of the songwriting process.
-He was replaced on guitar by Tim Henwood.
+He was replaced on guitar by Tim Henwood, previously of The Androids.

 Rogue Traders announced in early 2006 that they had signed with the European division of Sony BMG and were to be releasing their second album Here Come the Drums and singles from the album into that market.
 On 10 July "Voodoo Child" became their first UK single and the album followed on 24 July.
 A gig was announced in the UK at Shepherd's Bush Empire in London for 11 July—to promoted "Voodoo Child" and Here Come the Drums.
 Many radio stations across the UK had started to play "Voodoo Child" six weeks before its release.
 The "Voodoo Child" video clip began to receive airplay on programs across UK: The Box, The Hits and MTV Dance.
 The clip was the same as the Australian version.
 It reached top 5 positions on programs and number-one on some radio stations as well.
 The song received numerous positive reviews from radio stations, TV programs and music critics.
 Some called it a 'summer anthem for 2006' and some named it either 'Record of the Week/Month'.
 The video and single was then put onto iTunes UK for purchase.
 The video reached number two on the iTunes Video Chart and stayed in the top five for several days, while the single made its way into the top ten and days later into the top five.